 - 1 Lemon, Juiced & Zested

 - 1 T Chopped Dill

 - Salt & Pepper to taste

-- Put Garlic in a food processor and blend until chopped.
+- Put Garlic in a food processor and pulse until chopped.

-- Add in Pistachios and blend until well chopped.
+- Add in nuts and blend until well chopped.

-- Add the Beans, Cumin, Sumac, Lemon Juice, Dill & Tahini and process.
+- Add the Beans, all the Spices, Lemon Zest, Dill & Tahini and process.

 - As the machine is running, slowly add the Olive Oil.

 - Process until smooth and then taste and add Salt & Pepper to your liking.

 - Sprinkle Sumac on top to make it pretty.